 Beer trunk lines come in a number of varieties, all of which you can easily get from BeverageCraft.com.
 Here are the main types of a draft beer trunk line:

 - 1/4" inch inside diameter trunkline

 - 5/16 inch inside diameter trunkline

 ✓ Depending on the number of product lines

-All of our trunklines feature mono-layer, 100% virgin PE tubing, aluminized PP film wrap and 3/4 inch insulation.
+- Taped jacket.
+Our trunk lines feature mono-layer, 100% virgin PE tubing, aluminized PP film wrap and insulation.